 I reached out to Alfie after there was some very good discussion on the blog about Chicago Public Schools giving incentive payments to high school students earning A's, B's, and C's.
 Many of the arguments that Alfie makes are reminiscent of Dr. W. Edwards Deming and can be applied, more generally, to many organization settings where rewards and incentives are used.
 I hope you find this interesting and thought provoking.
 If anything, the Dr. Deming fans will want to listen to the end of the Podcast where Alfie does a dead-on impression of Dr. Deming.
 To read more articles, Alfie's website is http://www.alfiekohn.org.

-For earlier episodes, visit the main Podcast page, which includes information on how to subscribe via RSS or via Apple iTunes.
-The podcast is available there in MP3 or AAC formats.
+For earlier episodes, visit the main Podcast page, which includes information on how to subscribe via RSS or via Apple Podcasts.

 Episode #57 Key Words and Links:

 - Blog post that started the discussion